apache/flink/docs/dev/table/sourceSinks.md

 </div>
 </div>

-* **Missing Field Handling** By default, a missing JSON field is set to `null`.
+* **Missing Field Handling:** By default, a missing JSON field is set to `null`.
 You can enable strict JSON parsing that will cancel the source (and query) if a field is missing.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">